WolfieBabe/CyberPatriot-Windows-Checklist/README.md

        2. For each username displayed replace USERNAME with their username and run `wmic UserAccount where Name="USERNAME" set PasswordExpires=True`

-       3. If there are any other suspicious hidden users, they may be present here
+       3. If there are any other suspicious hidden users, they may be present here or in lusrmgr.msc

 7. Auditing